American Osteopathic Colleges of Ophthalmology

 Section 3.
 Active Member.
 Active Members must be graduates of a medical school accredited by the Council on Osteopathic College Accreditation (COCA), have successfully completed a residency training program accredited by the AOA and/or ACGME, be licensed to practice Osteopathic Medicine and Surgery IN THE STATE(S) IN WHICH THEY PRACTICE, and be Board Eligible or Board Certified by the American Osteopathic Board of Ophthalmology, Otolaryngology – Head and Neck Surgery (AOBOO) or the ABO (American Board of Ophthalmology or the American Board of Otolaryngology).

 Section 4.
 Life Member.
-Life membership may be granted, upon application to the membership division of the college, to any member who has had twenty-five (25) years of continuous, active membership in the College and has reached the federally defined retirement age and is permanently retired from practice.
+Life membership may be granted, upon application to the membership division of the college, to any member who has twenty-five (25) years of continuous, active membership in the College, has reached the federally defined retirement age and is permanently retired from practice.

 Section 5.
-Retired Member.
-Retired membership may be granted, upon application to the Board of Governors, to any individual who would otherwise be eligible to be an active member, but who is officially and permanently retired from the practice of ophthalmology, otolaryngology and/or head and neck surgery but has not met the criteria for life membership.
+Senior Member.
+Senior membership may be granted, upon application to the Board of Governors, to any individual who would otherwise be eligible to be an active member, but has been a member in good standing for twenty-five (25) consecutive years and is sixty (60) years of age or over, but has not met the criteria for life membership.

 Section 6.
 Honorary Membership.
 Honorary Membership in the College(s) may be granted to any person upon two-thirds (⅔) vote of the College(s) Board in recognition of meritorious service to the College(s) and/or the osteopathic profession.
 An honorary member will be assessed no dues and will not have the right to vote.